 We want a subject on the curriculum which helps young people to form and explore their own beliefs and develop an understanding of the beliefs and values different from their own; enriches pupils’ knowledge of the religious and humanist heritage of humanity and so supports other subjects such as History, English Literature, Art, Music, and Geography; and allows pupils to engage with serious ethical and philosophical questions in a way that develops important skills of critical thinking, reasoning and inquiry.

-The usual contemporary justifications for the subject of ‘Religious Education’ (RE) in the school curriculum – its contribution to social cohesion and mutual understanding, its presentation of a range of answers to questions of meaning and purpose, and its role in the search for personal identity and values – can best be served by including humanist perspectives and non-religious students.
+The usual contemporary justifications for the subject of ‘Religious Education’ (RE) in the school curriculum – its contribution to social cohesion and mutual understanding, its presentation of a range of answers to questions of meaning and purpose, its role in the search for personal identity and values, and its contribution to understanding history and culture – can best be served by including humanist perspectives and non-religious students.
 Recent surveys show that between a half and two-thirds of young people today do not have a religion, and it is vitally important that the beliefs and values of these young people are awarded equal curriculum time to the ‘six world religions’.

-In practice, our work in RE focuses on ensuring non-religious perspectives are included (e.g. atheism taught about clearly when beliefs about god are being taught, and Humanism taught about as a non-religious approach to life) and opposing any confessional teaching in state schools, where pupils are instructed in a particular religion and denied their entitlement to a balanced and objective syllabus.
+In practice, our work in RE focuses on ensuring non-religious perspectives are included (e.g. atheism taught about clearly when beliefs about god are being taught, and Humanism taught about as a non-religious ethical approach to life) and opposing any confessional teaching in state schools, where pupils are instructed in a particular religion, or instructed on the benefits of a ‘religious life’, and denied their entitlement to a balanced and objective syllabus.

-At present in most schools RE is (meant to be) given according to a syllabus locally agreed by an ‘Agreed Syllabus Conference’ (ASC), comprising committees representing the Church of England, other religions, beliefs and denominations, teachers and the local authority.
+At present in many schools RE is (meant to be) given according to a syllabus locally agreed by an ‘Agreed Syllabus Conference’ (ASC), comprising committees representing the Church of England, other religions, beliefs and denominations, teachers and the local authority.
 There are 173 ASCs in England and Wales, and the syllabuses are overseen by a similarly-composed network of bodies called ‘Standing Advisory Councils on Religious Education’ (SACREs).
-We want the antiquated system of local syllabuses and ASCs abolished and prefer a national syllabus drawn up by educational and other experts.
+This antiquated system is becoming increasingly irrelevant, especially at secondary school level, as Academies (including Free Schools) are not bound by the syllabus set by the ASC, and a strong majority of secondaries are now Academies.
+We want to see this system abolished and prefer a national syllabus drawn up by educational and other experts.
 Until such reform is achieved, we want humanists to be admitted as full members of ASCs and Humanism to feature on the syllabuses.
 We are willing to see SACREs continue as a channel for consultation between teachers and local religion and belief communities and want to see humanists included equally with religious people on these bodies, as many increasingly are.

 What we’re doing

 The BHA works through cooperation with others involved in RE and the persuasiveness of our arguments.
-We have a good working relationship with relevant officials in the Department for Education (DfE).
-We regularly respond to relevant Government consultations, we send briefings and write regularly to MPs, peers and the DfE, and we are well respected and active members of many RE organisations, including the Religious Education Council for England and Wales, an organisation of which we were a founding member in 1973, and our Chief Executive is a current Trustee.
+We have a good working relationship with officials in the Department for Education (DfE).
+We regularly respond to relevant Government consultations, we send briefings and write regularly to MPs, peers and the DfE, and we are well respected and active members of many RE organisations, including the Religious Education Council for England and Wales, an organisation of which we were a founding member in 1973, and our Campaigns Manager is currently the Treasurer.

-As well as helping to keep reform of religious education high on the Government’s agenda, we have successfully assisted measurable reforms in religious education.
-In 2004, after we participated on the steering committee for the National Framework for RE, Humanism was included as a recommended study for all pupils.
+As well as helping to keep reform of Religious Education high on the Government’s agenda, we have successfully assisted measurable reforms in RE.
+In 2004, after we participated on the steering committee for the National Framework for RE, Humanism was included as a recommended area of study for all pupils.
 Similarly, we were members of the steering groups that developed the further English non-statutory programmes of study and attainment targets for key stage 3 and key stage 4/5 RE in 2007; the (abandoned) level descriptions and key stage 1/2 non-statutory programme of learning, in 2010; and the 2010 non-statutory guidance.

-In 2012-13 we were on the steering group for the RE Council’s RE Subject Review, and were pleased that the final curriculum framework it produced is as inclusive of teaching about Humanism as it is of religions.
-In December 2012 we responded to the APPG on RE’s inquiry on teachers of RE.
-We have also taken an active part in the Labour Party’s review of the curriculum, and submitted evidence to the Education Select Committee’s report into the English Baccalaureate.
+In 2012-13 we were on the steering group for the RE Council’s RE Subject Review, and were pleased that the final curriculum framework it produced for English schools is as inclusive of teaching about Humanism as it is of religions.
+However we were disappointed when the UK Government’s 2015 revision of GCSE and A level Religious Studies subject content saw non-religious worldviews largely excluded from study – contradicting the Government’s previous endorsement of the 2013 framework.

 We have also been working hard to increase the number of humanists on SACREs.
 Currently about six-sevenths of SACREs have a humanist either as a member or applying to join.